-VANCOUVER — Geroy Simon showed that he can still dazzle Friday
+VANCOUVER — Geroy Simon showed that he can still dazzle Friday night.

 With the newly-acquired receiver Arland Bruce watching from the sidelines, Simon caught seven passes, including one for a 63-yard touchdown, as the B.C.
 Lions registered their first win of the CFL season with a 24-11 decision over the struggling Saskatchewan Roughriders.